IgorSadoune/zcs/README.md

 ## Method

-Our approach uses an ensemble of zero-cost proxies to evaluate neural network architectures without training.
-The ensemble score is a weighted combination of individual metrics:
+My approach uses an ensemble of zero-cost proxies to evaluate neural network architectures without training.
+The ensemble score is a weighted combination of individual metrics such that, for an architecture $A$ on dataset $D$, is computed as

-### Mathematical Expression

-The ensemble score for an architecture $A$ on dataset $D$ is computed as:

 $$S_{ensemble}(A, D) = \sum_{i=1}^{n} w_i \cdot \text{normalize}(m_i(A, D))$$